nawkboy/nawkboy.github.io/reference_by_chapter/VirtualKanban.md

     - Implement Feedback Loops
     - Improve Collaboratively, Evolve Experimentally (Using models & the scientific method)

   + There is somewhat of an on-going conflict between the hard-core Scrum folks and the hard-core Kanban/Lean folks.
 The Scrum folks believe the entrenched behavior is so broken as to require re-setting the foundations.
 The Kanban/Lean folks believe one should model existing process and slowly evolve and improve.
 I believe both views have merit, and the two views can be mutually compatible.
+This conflict seems less heated over time.